 For an in-depth understanding of the above concepts, check out the sections below.

-xarray (DataArray) : Simple Guide to Labeled N-Dimensional Array
+xarray.DataArray: Simple Guide to Labeled N-Dimensional Array

 Numba @vectorize Decorator: Convert Scaler Function to Universal Function (ufunc)

-Dask DataFrames: Simple Guide to Work with Large Tabular Datasets
+Dask DataFrames: Simple Guide to Work with Large Tabular Datasets [Python]

-JAX - (Numpy + Automatic Gradients) on Accelerators (GPUs/TPUs)
+JAX - (Numpy + Automatic Gradients) on Accelerators (GPUs / TPUs)

 How to Draw Shapes on Images using Scikit-Image [Python]?

-Simple Guide to Set Pandas Options to Better Display DataFrames
+Simple Guide to Style Pandas DataFrames

 Parallel Computing is a type of computation where tasks are assigned to individual processes for completion.
 These processes can be running on a single computer or cluster of computers.
 Parallel Computing makes multi-tasking super fast.